Approximate hedging with proportional transaction costs in stochastic volatility models with jumps: Proof of Main Theorems

 For the completeness of representation we recall here the asymptotic result established in \cite{Nguyen}, which serves the central role in the proof of the main results.

 \begin{proposition} Let $A(\lambda,x,y)$ be a function such that $A$ and its first partial derivatives $\partial_xA$, $\partial_y A$ satisfy $(\H)$.
 Then, for $i=1,2$,

-where $\ov{A}_\zs{j}=\ov{A}(\lambda_\zs{j},\breve{S}_\zs{t_j^{-}})$ and $\ov{A}(\lambda,x,y)=\int_{\lambda}^\infty A(z,x,y)\d z$. \end{proposition} \proof We follow the argument used in Proposition 7.1 in \cite{Nguyen}.
-Although we are working under technical condition $(\H)$ which is slightly different from that in \cite{Nguyen} but arguments are in fact the same.
-For reader's convenience let us give the proof in details since the approximation technique will be repeatedly used in our analysis.
+where $\ov{A}_\zs{j}=\ov{A}(\lambda_\zs{j},\breve{S}_\zs{t_\zs{j}})$ and $\ov{A}(\lambda,x,y)=\int_{\lambda}^\infty A(z,x,y)\d z$. \end{proposition} \proof We follow the argument used in Proposition 7.1 in \cite{Nguyen}.
+Although we are working under the technical condition $(\H)$ which is slightly different from that in \cite{Nguyen}, the arguments are similar.
+For the reader's convenience let us present the proof in detail since the approximation technique will be repeatedly used in our analysis.
 First, making use of the stochastic Fubini theorem one gets

 Changing the variables $v=\lambda_\zs{t}$ for the inner integral, we obtain In other words, $ \wh{I}_\zs{n}=\wh{I}_\zs{1,n} - \wh{I}_\zs{2,n}$, where $\wh{I}_\zs{1,n}=\int_\zs{0}^1\,\breve{A}_\zs{u}\,\d W_\zs{u}^{(i)}$, $\breve{A}_\zs{u}=\ov{A}(\lambda_\zs{u},\breve{S}_\zs{u})$ and $\wh{I}_\zs{2,n} =\int_\zs{0}^1\,\ov{A}(\lambda_\zs{0},\breve{S}_\zs{u})\,\d W_\zs{u}^{(i)}$.
 Moreover, we have